vendasta/marketplace-documentation/docs/Guides/provisioning_workflow.md

 ## Provisioning Workflows

-It is recommended that if webhooks are being used to utilize the _Pending Activation Workflow_.
+If utilizing webhooks, using the _Pending Activation Workflow_ is recommended.
 If your operations team has to take manual steps to provision the offering, then this flow is **required**.

 The `Use "Pending Activation" workflow` checkbox in the _Product activation_ section of the _Product Info_ page shifts the responsibility for activation resolution from Vendasta to the Vendor.

 **Manual UI Route**
 1) An email with the order details will be sent to all of the email addresses registered in the Notifications --> Recipient Email list.
-2) Execute whatever steps are needed to provision product.
-If you utilize the API or SSO this will involve mapping the `account_id` to the equivilent id for your product.
+2) Execute whatever steps are needed to provision the product.
+If you utilize the API or SSO this will involve mapping the `account_id` to the equivalent id for your product.
 3) Resolve the pending activation via Vendor Center. _Vendor Center -> Product -> Accounts -> Pending accounts_. *Note that the Pending accounts subtab only appears when the `Pending Activation` workflow checkbox is selected on the product or one of it's Add-ons.

 **API Route**